the-reefshark/tp/docs/UserGuide.md

 Examples:

-Example 1: Suppose you incorrectly named a bug and provided it with an inaccurate description as well as priority and want to change the name of the bug to **Wrong list numbers when displaying list**, the description to **List column printed as all 1's** and priority to **high**:
+Example 1: Suppose you incorrectly named a bug and provided it with an inaccurate description as well as priority and want to change the name of the bug to **Wrong list numbers when displaying list**, the description to **List column printed as all 1's** and priority to **HIGH**:

 ![HomeFolder](images/EditExample1.png)